Kai Tak Cruise Terminal: Tender

 The Hong Kong Special Administrative Region Government issued an open tender on 9 November 2007 for the development of the new cruise terminal.

 The new cruise terminal is designed with about 30000 m2 for a baggage handling area, a passenger waiting/queuing area, a customs, immigration and health quarantine area and accommodation for other government departments; a maximum of 50000 m2 in the cruise terminal building was set aside for such purposes as hotels, retail space, convention halls, offices, shops and eating places; and at least 22000 m2 for a landscaped deck.

 On 9 July 2008, the Secretary for Commerce & Economic Development Frederick Ma announced that the Kai Tak cruise development project will be re-tendered as submissions received in the previous exercise did not conform with requirements.
 Ma said two submissions were received in the previous tendering exercise which closed in March.
 One submission called for hotel rooms to be individually sold off, while the other asked to develop more commercial area.

 Subject to lawmakers' approval, the Government will re-tender the site by year's end, aiming to award the tender by the third quarter of 2009.
 The first berth of the new cruise terminal was expected to begin operation by the second quarter of 2013.

+In December 2025, the government launched an open tender for the operation and management of the Kai Tak Cruise Terminal, as the contract with the incumbent operator is due to expire on 31 May 2028.
+The new tenancy is scheduled to commence on 1 June 2028 for an initial term of ten years, with a possible five-year extension subject to performance review.

+Under the tender arrangements, the successful bidder will manage the entire terminal site, including cruise operations and public areas such as the rooftop park and podium gardens.